 - buying a ready-made bumble bee box

 Misuse of pesticides can affect bees.
 You can help by:

-- considering natural alternatives, for example, planting onion, garlic or marigolds
+- using something else that is natural, like planting onion, garlic or marigolds

 - if you must use pesticides, only spraying in the early morning or evening when the bees and other insects will be less active